Acute Tubular Necrosis

 Which specialists treat it?
 Nephrology, in both its adult and pediatric forms, and in certain cases urology, are the areas that study and follow up this type of kidney damage.
 If signs of poor kidney function appear, a professional assessment is essential.

-Specialties that treat acute tubular necrosis
+Data on 56 doctors who treat acute tubular necrosis

 Treatment by city